Colorectal Cancer, Metastatic or Recurrent - Surgery

 Surgery may be used to remove cancer from the colon or rectum.
 Or it may be done to remove cancer that has spread to other organs in the body.
 The type of

 - Bowel resection.The surgeon cuts out the cancer in the colon or rectum as well as the parts

 of the colon or rectum that are next to it.
 Then the two healthy ends of the

 colon or rectum are sewn back together.

 - Liver resection.
-In this operation the surgeon cuts
+The surgeon cuts

-is healthy.
-If the cancer in your liver is too large to remove with surgery, you may be given chemotherapy to shrink the tumor.
-If the tumor becomes small enough, it can be removed with surgery.
+next to the cancer.
+If the cancer in your liver is too large to remove with surgery, you may be given chemotherapy.
+It can shrink the tumor so it can be removed.

 - Lung, adrenal, or ovarian resection, depending on where the cancer has spread and whether you are a good candidate for this surgery.

 If cancer that has returned to your intestine is large,

 more of your colon or rectum may have to be removed.
 If the ends of your colon or rectum can't be rejoined, you may need a